Yatsa-dev/yatsa-shop-back/README.md

 You server runs on [http://localhost:3000](http://localhost:3000)

+## Also "dzen-server" hosted on Google Cloud Platform [https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app](https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app)

 ## About Admin Permissions

-### it need to do for create products on Yatsa-Shop
+### It need to do for create products on Yatsa-Shop

 ```
-1. Create any account.
-2. Using any DB manager, I use pgAdmin4 => change role in this account to 'admin'.
+1. For login to Yatsa-Shop using username=admin, password=admin or if server run local, you need to change one created user role to 'admin'.
-3. Create some  products for testing application.
+2.With this permissions you can create/update/delete some products for testing application.
 ```

 ## Database schema

 ![DB_diagram](./docs/schema.png)

-## In Repository also availability OpenAPI Specification
+## In Repository or `https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app/docs` availability OpenAPI Specification